xcore/sw_gpio_examples/app_slicekit_simple_demo/doc_quickstart/quickstart.rst

 Next Steps
 ++++++++++

    #.
-Refer to the module_i2c_master documentation for implementation details of this application and information on further things to try.
+Examine the application code.
+In xTimeCOposer:
+      #.
+Foo
+      #.
+Bar
+   #.
+If you have the USB to Serial cable reccomended for use with this SliceCard (FIXME: add link) you can run the extended version of this application which adds a UART to the application and allows the SliceCard to be controlled from a serial terminal console on a host PC.
+   #.